brandontorreglosa/xopbot/readme.md

 <h2>🌟 Stargazers (16)</h2>
 <li> Our Stargazers Of This Repository</li>
 <br/>
+<b><p>⚠️ Warning <br/> If You Wan't To Edit Or Remove Something From This Section That Includes You.<br/> You Can Easily Contact Me At My Email: <code>brandontorreglosa@gmail.com</code><br/>You Will Most Likely Get A Reply Within 2 Hours The Most.
+Make Sure To Say The Reason And Show Proof 🥳.<br/> We Respect Your Privacy 🔒.
+Don't Hesitate To Inform Us, We Don't Bite 😬</p></b>
 <a href="https://github.com/ra1nbow1" title="Matvey Romanov (ra1nbow1)">
 <img width="150" height="150" src="https://avatars.githubusercontent.com/u/38384967?s=96&v=4">
 </a>